Governing Body Self-Evaluation: Simple to complete, collate, and use to plan

 - Not all comments are strategic (they can still help us improve).

-A short example of this collation is here.
+Here’s a short example of this collation.

 Is “Recruit more Governors?” a target?